itsjustaplayer/speedracercandytracks/README.md

 - ✅ Full access to the original Shockwave source files (`.dir`, `.cst`, `.dcr`)
 - ✅ Obtain the original asset files (Special thanks to Solarstance, Owner of Iron Monkey)
 - ✅ Reimplementation of the original asset files.
-- 🧱 Documenting and comparing original *Speed Racer* promotional builds
+- 🧱 Reimplementation of Topps' Car variants.
+- 🧱 Implementation of more tracks

 ![Progress Screenshot](assets/images/image.png)